ehmicky/spyd/docs/algorithm.md

 ## Number of iterations

-_Problem_: Many other benchmarking libraries run tasks using a fixed number of iterations.
+_Problem_: Many other benchmarking libraries execute tasks using a fixed number of iterations.
 This approach
 [has several issues](https://mathiasbynens.be/notes/javascript-benchmarking).

 Faster code has higher variance which means: